microsoft/BotFramework-WebChat/docs/HOOKS.md

 This function will return whether the typing indicator should be visible or not.
 This function is time-sensitive, meaning that the value will change as time passes.

-This function derives the visibility of the typing indicator via:
+This function derives the visibility of the typing indicator via values from the [`useActiveTyping`](#useactivetyping) hook.
+Active typing from user is ignored.

--  `typingAnimationDuration` value specified in style options, in milliseconds
--  Values from the `useLastTypingAt` hook

 ## Telemetry